-The Bar Offshore Editorial submission guidelines TIMETABLE Client referees should reach us no later than Friday 14 June 2024 Editorial submissions should reach us no later than Friday 14 June 2024 Follow-up research will begin in early July 2024 and will continue to late August Details of the editors and researchers responsible for individual regions will be posted on our website in early July 2024 at legal500. com/the-legal-500-submission-information/caribbean-submissions We will soon be starting research for The Bar Offshore, to be published as part of Legal 500 Caribbean 2025, and invite you to provide us with editorial submissions along the attached guidelines.
-Client referees should reach us no later than 14 June 2024.
-No referee spreadsheets will be accepted after this date.
-Submissions should reach us no later than 14 June 2024.
+The Bar Offshore Editorial submission request We will soon be starting research for The Bar Offshore, to be published as part of Legal 500 Caribbean 2026, and invite you to provide us with editorial submissions according to the attached guidelines.
+Referees should reach us no later than 27 June 2025.
+No referee will be accepted after this date.
+Submissions should reach us no later than 27 June 2025.

-If you have any queries, please check the FAQs at: legal500.com/the-legal-500-submission-information/caribbean-submissions.
-If you need further help, please contact us through legal500.com/faqs.
+If you have any queries, please contact us via legal500.com/ faqs, although you may first wish to check the Frequently Asked Questions PDF at: legal500.com/the-legal-500-submissioninformation/caribbean-submissions.
 This group of sections - now divided up into three practice areas - continues to cover the full range of work in offshore jurisdictions, focussing on traditional Offshore work and more general matters of note in the British Overseas Territories, other Anglophone Caribbean jurisdictions, and the Crown Dependencies; the latter are included, notwithstanding that this is researched as part of the Caribbean guide.
 Hong Kong and Mauritius are not considered Offshore, neither are free zones or international courts of the nature popular in the Middle East such as the DIFC and ADGM.
-Please note the separate research for Regional International Arbitration - and The English Bar in the Middle East.
-As the division between the sections of The Bar Offshore is new, we are not committing to lengthy or detailed definitions and will use this year's research to refine our guidelines further for next year's research.
 The word "English" has been removed, as this section is also open to self-employed barristers in other jurisdictions, however we continue to expect the vast majority of ranked barristers to be based in London.
 The three practice areas are: